Skip to content Skip to navigation menu

 Laying laminate flooring

-Modern laminate wood flooring is now a very popular choice to use in the home.
-It’s hard wearing, long lasting, and there is a huge variety of styles and shades to choose from.
+Modern laminate flooring is now a very popular choice to use in the home.
+It’s hard-wearing, long lasting, and there is a huge variety of styles and shades to choose from.
 This type of flooring is easy to maintain and is ideal for high traffic footfall areas.

 Laying down laminate flooring is quite straightforward, but thorough and careful preparation is absolutely vital if you want to avoid problems in the future.
 It’s crucial to determine if your sub-floor is suitable, especially with regards to moisture content.
 Laminate flooring is even compatible with underfloor heating.

 Laminate flooring uses some form of click-fit, or tongue and groove fitting system – many manufacturers have patented their own designs.
 Be sure to check the manufacturer’s instructions for guidelines.
-This guide covers Rapid Fit and Twin Clic laminate flooring.
+This guide covers how to fit laminate flooring with Rapid Fit and Twin Clic systems.
 The Rapid Fit system has a wider range of options and is easier to lay - it’s ideal if you’re laying laminate flooring alone or in a large room.
 Twin Clic flooring needs two people to lay it.

 Do I need underlay for laminate flooring?